-This type of issue is becoming more and more prevalent with iOS 12, and it's an issue that people experience even on older devices with older iOS versions such as the iPhone 6 running iOS 10.
+This type of issue is becoming more and more prevalent with iOS 16, and it's an issue that people experience even on older devices with older iOS versions such as the iPhone 6 running iOS 12 and newest devices with latest iOS versions like iPhone 13 running iOS 16.
 In this article, we will offer you some helpful solutions to this issue.

 First, make sure that you are using the correct gesture to open the Control Center.
 If you are using the wrong gesture, the Control Center won't swipe up.
 The idea is that you have to rest the finger on the home key, not click it.
 Adding too much pressure will be a problem, so please try to be gentle as this will help you a lot to swipe up the Control Center.

 If using the right gesture doesn't work, you will want to do a forced restart of your iPhone.
 The way you do that differs based on the iPhone version you have:

 - If you have iPhone 8 or later (including iPhone 12), you will have to press and release the Volume Up button quickly, then press and release the Volume Down button quickly.
 Once that is done, press and hold the side button until you reach the Apple Logo.